medicare annual enrollment period

 We’ve created an AEP Checklist for navigating the Annual Enrollment Period.
 Download the AEP Checklist and answer the 15 yes-or-no questions to prepare for your plan review.

-Agent tip: If you have a standalone prescription drug plan (Medicare Part D), your plan should be reviewed annually.
-There could be other Part D plans in your area that cover your prescriptions with fewer restrictions and/or lower prices.
+“If you have a standalone prescription drug plan (Medicare Part D), your plan should be reviewed annually.
+There could be other Part D plans in your area that cover your prescriptions with fewer restrictions and lower prices.“

 Once you have reviewed your Annual Notice of Change and compared plans with our Medicare plan comparison tool, we recommend you speak with a local licensed agent.
-Talking with an agent will reassure you that you’re making the most informed choice for your health and budget.
+Speaking with an agent will reassure you that you’re making the most informed choice for your health and budget.

 Were you enrolled in a plan?
 Are you wondering if you can change your mind and enroll in another plan?
 The answer is yes.

 If you enroll in a plan early within the Annual Enrollment Period (October 15 – December 7), you could have the opportunity to switch the plan again.
-We recommend reviewing your Annual Notice of Change and comparing your plan options early, so you have that choice.
-If you wait, the next time you can make a plan switch is during the Medicare Advantage Open Enrollment Period or a Special Enrollment Period, if you qualify.
+We recommend reviewing your Annual Notice of Change and comparing your plan options early so you have that choice.
+If you wait, the next time you can make a plan switch is during the Medicare Advantage Open Enrollment Period or a Special Enrollment Period if you qualify.

 Still not sure if you need to make a change this Annual Enrollment Period (October 15 – December 7)?
-Answer 15 simple yes-or-no questions about your health needs, finances & healthcare costs, and your Medicare plan to know whether you need to make a change.
+Answer 15 simple yes-or-no questions about your health needs, finances & healthcare costs, and your Medicare plan to know whether you need to change.
 Download the free and no-obligation Medicare Annual Enrollment Period Checklist.

 Read more by David Luna